Skip to main content

 – Additional living expenses.
 Severe damage to the mobile home may create the need of finding a temporary home.
 If your mobile home is unsuitable for living due to a covered claim, you may need to live temporarily in an inn or a hotel.
 If you are covered for additional living expenses your insurance policy will pay some costs of temporary housing, meals, and essentials.

-Refer to the Consumer Guide to Home Insurance for more information.
+Refer to the Manufactured home insurance for more information.

 Some manufactured homes may have greater risks associated with location, construction and foundation factors.
 For example, a manufactured home may not survive a tornado, wind storm, hail, or hurricane as well as a stick built home.